dterletskiy/carpc/.md/guide/tracing.md

    5. error (MSG_ERR)
    6. fatal (MSG_FTL)

-Each **CARPC** log message contains user message and some additional message header.
+Each **CARPC** log message contains user message and some additional message header with useful information for debugging.
 By default message header has:

 -----
 <pre>
-MICROSECONDS | PID TID |   [CLASS_ABBR:FUNCTION:LINE] ->
+TIMESTAMP | PID TID |   [CLASS_ABBR:FUNCTION:LINE] ->
 </pre>
 -----

 Where:
-   - MICROSECONDS - timestamp represented in nanoseconds since the Epoch
+   - TIMESTAMP - timestamp represented in nanoseconds since the Epoch
    - PID - OS process ID where log message has been emmited
    - TID - OS thread ID where log message has been emmited
    - CLASS_ABBR - user defined class abbreviation